mivort/trackk/README.md

   access task entries using built-in and user-defined named queries (`recent~1`, `overdue~0..3` etc.).
 * **CLI argument macros:** regex-based user-defined arguments [expansion rules][7] to customize the input syntax.
+Commonly used arguments can be baked into parametric aliases with capture groups.
 * **Flexible recurrent tasks** which also use date calculator syntax, allowing to set [re-occurrence rules][8] (`monday at 7:00am`) and enabling the usage as a habit tracker.
 * **Highly-customizable reporting** using [Minijinja][3]-based [template
-  syntax][5] with helper methods for screen-size dependent output, quite similar to `PS1` customization in shells.
+  syntax][5] with helper methods for screen-size dependent output, akin to `PS1` customization in shells.
 * **Reports can perform multiple queries**, with adjustable headers and grouping rules.
 * **Type-safe user defined fields**: custom integers/floats, strings, time